GeorgeSeif/GeorgeSeif.github.io/Quotes.md

 _"Be guided by beauty.
 You might think 'building a company that’s trading bonds, what’s so aesthetic about that?'
 What’s aesthetic about it is doing it right.
 Getting the right kind of people, approaching the problem, and doing it right…it’s a beautiful thing to do something right."_ – **Jim Simons**

 _"We have two lives, and the second begins when we realize we only have one."_ – **Confucius**

+_"For what shall it profit a man, if he shall gain the whole world, and lose his own soul?"_  – **Mark 8:36, Bible**